 The Company's profitability depends substantially on its ability to mine, in a cost-effective manner, gold, copper and silver that possess the quality and characteristics desired or required by its customers.
-Because the Company's Mineral Reserves decline as it mine its gold, copper and silver Mineral Reserves, its future success and growth depend upon its ability to identify, grow, expand or acquire additional Mineral Reserves on any of its existing or future properties, its existing Mineral Reserves will eventually be depleted.
+Because the Company's Mineral Reserves decline as it mine its gold, copper and silver Mineral Reserves, its future success and growth depend upon its ability to identify, grow, expand or acquire additional Mineral Resources that are economically recoverable.
+If the Company fails to define additional Mineral Reserves on any of its existing or future properties, its existing Mineral Reserves will eventually be depleted.